uds-helms/MutaNET/README.md

 **NGS Pipeline:** You need to extract `S11_R1.fastq` and `S11_R2.fastq` from `S11_R1.zip` and `S11_R2.zip` in `example_data/NGS/reads` before running the NGS pipeline with the example data.

 ## Change Log
+### Version 1.1.2
+- updated the file converter to account for changes made to RegulonDB
+- removed the pre-compiled executables for Windows due to incompatible changes made to PyInstaller

 ### Version 1.1.1
 - updated installation instructions and installation script of SAMTools, VarScan and BWA for MacOS
 - updated the UniProt converter to handle the new UniProt format